236th Commencement Exercises

 Commencement at Washington College

 Commencement is a time for much College pride.
 We want this day to be as memorable for you as it is for the College and all those involved.
-We ask that you encourage your graduate to wear appropriate attire (shirt, tie, and long pants for men, dress or blouse and pants for women) and hard-soled shoes with their gowns on Commencement and to abide by all College policies.
-Please remember that tobacco and alcohol products are not permitted at Commencement.
-Graduates and guests sit close together, so lighted tobacco products and popping champagne corks can cause serious injury.
-These items are expressly prohibited at the Commencement ceremony.
+We ask that graduates wear appropriate business attire and hard-soled shoes with their gowns on Sunday.
+Smoking and drinking are not permitted at Commencement.
+Tobacco products and popping champagne corks can cause serious injury to guests and graduates.
+Do not bring pets; only service animals are allowed.

 Phone: (410) 778-7888 or email firstname.lastname@example.org.